silicium14/peertube_index/README.md

 ### Enhancements
 - Make Elasticsearch backups not incremental by deleting existing snapshots in the repository before making a new one
 - Script to start node_expoter and socat inside a tmux
-- Enhance directory structure, elixir project should be in its own directory?
 - Move use cases from lib/peertube_index.ex to lib/peertube_index/use_cases.ex for clarity?
 - Upgrade Elasticsearch
 - Build script and upload script